British nobility: Ennoblement

 The Monarch grants Peerages, Baronetcies and Knighthoods to citizens of the United Kingdom and Commonwealth Realms at the advice of the Prime Minister.
 Honours lists are published regularly at important occasions.
 Hereditary titles have been seldom conferred on non-royals since 1965.

 Untitled nobility, i.e. gentility, being identical to armigerousness, falls into the jurisdiction of the College of Arms and Lyon Court.
 Part of the Monarch's fons honorum—the power to grant arms—has been de facto devolved to Garter King of Arms and Lord Lyon King of Arms, respectively.
 A grant of arms is in every regard equivalent to a patent of nobility on the Continent; depending on jurisdiction and circumstances it can be seen as either an act of ennoblement or a confirmation of nobility.

 Thus, along with Belgium and Spain, the United Kingdom remains one of the few countries in which nobility is still granted and the nobility (except for the hereditary peerage and baronetage) does not form a closed, purely "historical" class.

+Recognition of foreign titles

+Though now independent, titles in commonwealth nations (who share a monarch with the United Kingdom) have traditionally been created in the Peerage of the United Kingdom and therefore form part of the British nobility.
+This has, on occasion, led to conflicts between governments.

+Prior to 1932, British subjects who held foreign titles could apply for a licence to use and be recognised by that title, though the grant of such licences was inconsistent.
+However with the issuing of a Royal Warrant in 1932, the right of use of foreign titles by British subjects was abolished and no further applications for Royal Licences could be submitted for consideration.
+A handful of exceptions to the warrant existed for a few individuals who had received the grants prior to the warrant, but only for the lifetime of the grantees.
+Foreign titles are sometimes used socially in the United Kingdom, but this is a mere discretionary courtesy, and not evidence of formal recognition.
+British subjects who held foreign titles of nobility are de facto by their nature not members of the British nobility, but obviously could be said to have held formal recognition amongst their ranks.